Can My Pets Travel Together On A Plane?

 - They are less than six months old.

-- They weigh less than 20 lbs. each.
+- They weigh less than 20 lbs each.

 Otherwise, the rule is one animal per kennel.
 If your pets will be traveling outside the US, you’ll need to research the specific rules for your airline.
-Like other details of pet travel, each airlines sets their own policies.
+Like other details of pet travel, each airline sets their own policies.

-In-cabin rules generally allow only one pet/carrier per person.
-If you’re traveling with another person you should each be able to bring a pet/carrier on board.
+In-cabin rules generally allow only one pet per carrier per person.
+If you’re traveling with another person you should each be able to bring one pet per carrier on board.
 It’s important to note that all airlines restrict the total number of pet kennels they will accept on any given flight, either in the cabin or in the cargo hold.

 One pet per kennel is allowed as a carry-on if the pet is at least 8 weeks old.
-If your pets will ride in the cargo hold, you can travel with up to 2 checked pets for active-duty U.S. military and U.S. State Department Foreign Service personnel traveling on official orders.
+American only accepts up to 2 checked pets for active-duty U.S. military and U.S. State Department Foreign Service personnel traveling on official orders.
 They must be in separate kennels unless they are between 8 weeks and 6 months old, similar size and less than 20 lbs. each and must be the same species.
 Pets traveling separately from their owners as cargo, have to follow different guidelines.
 You can view their full policies here.

 - If your dog or cat has an un-weaned litter and the little ones are between 10 weeks and 6 months old, they can travel in the kennel with their mother.
 There is no limit on the number of kittens or puppies in the litter.

 - You may carry two kittens or two puppies together if they are between 10 weeks and 6 months old, the same size and they get along well with each other.

 Delta is only accepting pets as checked baggage for active U.S Military or Active U.S State Department Foreign Service Officers (FSO) & their spouses with active transfer orders.
 They will only accept 2 checked pets per flight.
 Delta is not accepting any pets traveling as cargo effective April 1, 2020, until further notice.
 To view the full policies, click here.